MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 Visit [EastBaySource.com](https://www.eastbaysource.com/collections/all) to purchase.

-This is the latest version of the Original Maslow cnc kit with upgrades, a proven system currently been used by thousands of makers worldwide!
+This is the latest version of the Maslow cnc kit with upgrades, a proven system currently been used by thousands of makers worldwide!

 *Improvements:*